sudjoshi/1fund/README.md

 ## Customization

 ### Changing the Company Name
-To change from "1Fund Research" to your company name:
+To change from "Predictra Markets" to your company name:
-1. Edit `index.html` - search for "1FUND RESEARCH" and replace
+1. Edit `index.html` - search for "PREDICTRA MARKETS" and replace
-2. Edit `index.html` - search for "1Fund Research" and replace
+2. Edit `index.html` - search for "Predictra Markets" and replace
 3. Edit `styles.css` - update any company-specific styling

 ### Updating Content
-- **Team**: Edit the team section in `index.html`
+- **Company Info**: Edit the Who We Are section in `index.html`
-- **Blog**: Update blog posts in the blog section
-- **Jobs**: Modify job postings in the jobs section
 - **Stats**: Change the statistics in the stats grid
+- **Styling**: Modify colors and fonts in `styles.css`

 ### Styling
 - **Colors**: Modify the color scheme in `styles.css`